-- FOCUS can join data sources accessible through EDA that reside on different platforms.
-The communication protocols used to connect to the EDA servers may be the same or different (for example, TCP/IP to an EDA Server for VMS, and LU0 to an EDA Server for MVS). - The EDA Data Adapter (SUFFIX=EDA) is a relational view.
+- FOCUS can join data sources accessible through iWay that reside on different platforms.
+The communication protocols used to connect to the servers may be the same or different (for example, TCP/IP to a Server for VMS, and LU0 to a Server for MVS). - The iWay Data Adapter (SUFFIX=EDA) is a relational view.
 Like other relational data adapters such as Oracle or SQL Server, it uses the ALIAS value from a Master File when generating a report request to ship to the DBMS.
 Consequently, make sure that you provide values for the ALIAS attributes in your file descriptions. - Master Files should also contain values for ACTUAL format attributes.